 - metformin (Glucophage, Glumetza, Riomet)

 Birth control pills are known to block T levels from getting too high.
 Some common birth control pills used to treat high T levels include desogestrel, gestodene, and norgestimate.

-Low-dose contraceptives aren’t recommended if you’re planning to get pregnant.
+Low dose contraceptives aren’t recommended if you’re planning to get pregnant.

-You should also see your gynecologist before you start taking any birth control to see if there are any risks of side effects or complications from the changes that contraceptives cause in your hormones.
+You should also see a gynecologist before you start taking any birth control to see if there are any risks of side effects or complications from the changes that contraceptives cause in your hormones.

 - chest pain

 - fainting episodes